 Throwing Everything Out Too Quickly

-It might feel productive, but sending usable items to the landfill defeats the purpose.
-Always try reuse or donation first.
+Sending usable items to the landfill may feel productive.
+Always try to reuse or donate first.

 Keeping "Just in Case" Items Forever